bosbec/mobileresponseDocs/createJwtSigning.md

 * Use destination names that make the token lifecycle obvious, especially when the JWT is short-lived and immediately consumed by a later HTTP request.
 * Use a clear destination name so later HTTP or API jobs can reference the signed token without ambiguity.

+## Common JWT flow

+A common pattern is:

+1. Prepare numeric time claims (`iat`, `exp`) with `dataOperations`.
+2. Build the claims object with `jsonPipeline`.
+3. Sign claims in this job.
+4. Use the signed token in `sendHttpRequest` authorization headers.

+This keeps token generation deterministic and easy to audit.

+## Security notes

+* Do not write private keys or signed tokens to logs.
+* Avoid passing signed tokens in query strings when header-based authentication is available.
+* Keep JWT lifetime short and regenerate when needed instead of reusing stale tokens across unrelated flows.

 ## Related jobs

 * Send HTTP Request